-Cost Estimate: Currently, our portion of the unfunded cost is estimated at \$600,000 for unexpected cost listed above is TBD.
+Cost Estimate: Currently, our portion of the unfunded cost is estimated at \$600,000

 Benefits (Losses Avoided): This Microgrid project will create resiliency, because of the ability to isolate from the electric utility grid during power outages (Island mode), thus keeping the campus operational during PSPS events.
 This project will also keep students in class, avoid possible state funding losses, and create resiliency for the campus and the surrounding community.